Skip to content

 So, how were we able to accomplish this?

-You could use another account, or a bot user with their own personal access token (PAT), or, create a dedicated GitHub app.
-What we ended up using is a deploy key.
+There are lots of options.
+You could use another account, a bot user with their own personal access token (PAT), or, create a dedicated GitHub app.
+Another option is using a deploy key which we ended up using.

 The advantage of using a deploy key is that it is tied to a specific repository whereas a user account might have access to more repositories.